Call Us Today for a Free Consultation: (734) 883-9584

 The charge operating with the presence of a schedule 1 substance or cocaine outlaws driving with any amounts of those drugs in the system.
 The key phrase in this charge is “any amount.”
 It does not matter whether you were under the influence of that drug while driving.
 Examples of schedule 1 drugs includes heroin, ecstasy, and marijuana.

-You may also be charged with operating while intoxicated by a controlled substance (that’s not a schedule 1 substance or cocaine).
+You may also be charged with operating while intoxicated by a controlled substance (other than schedule 1 substance or cocaine).
 Examples of such controlled substance include Xanax, Valium, and Ritalin.

 It is not against the law to drive with these drugs in your system.
-You must be under the influence of the drug while operating, which means your ability to drive was substantially lessened by the controlled substance.
+To be guilty, you must be under the influence of the drug while operating.
+This means your ability to drive was substantially lessened by the controlled substance.

 What is a Controlled Substance?